ShopRunner/tablecloth/README.md

 const bigQuerySchemaDefinition = User.generateBigQuery();
 ```

 #### Hooks
-Hooks are executed at different points during the Models lifecycle.
+Hooks are executed at different points during the Model's lifecycle.
 These hooks can be used to implement custom validation and custom de/serialization.

 | Hook      | Lifecycle                                                                     |
 |-----------|-------------------------------------------------------------------------------|